How to visit Khao Yai National Park

 There are clear trails laid out and signposted that you follow yourself without a guide.
 There are signs to take you to the various waterfalls in the park as well.
 The visitors’ centre has information about them and places where you can sign yourself in and out for safety reasons.
 Several trails have been closed both to protect the wildlife and the people.
 Apparently, a couple of groups got lost in the national park and had to be rescued.

-A good resource for travelling to Khao Yai National Park independently is Alex in Wanderland’s blog: The Complete Guide to visiting Khao Yai independently.
+A good resource for travelling to Khao Yai National Park independently is Alex in Wanderland’s Khao Yai blog: The Complete Guide to visiting Khao Yai independently.
 I haven’t seen a more comprehensive guide.
-Her blog is a great source of stories and advice about Thailand in particularly, among other destinations.
+Her blog is a great source of stories and advice about Thailand in particular, among other destinations.

-Have you been in Khao Yai National Park?
+Have you been to Khao Yai National Park?
 How did you do it?
+Have you got a Khao Yai blog you want to share?
 If you have any recommendations you can give to readers, please leave them below.

 Like this post?
 Please pin it.